starschema/snowflake-venafi-connector/README.md

     );
 ```
 #### Pick up a Machine Identity
-When you request a new certificate the function will retrieve you the request id for the new cert.
-You can also list the request ids for existing certificates using LIST_MACHINE_IDS endpoint.
+You can pick up an existing machine identity by using this function.
+The function will retrieve the machine identity.
 ```
 SELECT
     JSON_CERT:Certificate